-Inpatient treatment centers —detoxification and withdrawal are complicated and dangerous processes without proper medical supervision.
-These clinics provide that guidance by giving medical and psychological support every step.
+- Inpatient treatment centers —detoxification and withdrawal are complicated and dangerous processes without proper medical supervision.
+These clinics provide that guidance by giving medical and psychological support at every step.

-Currently, there are no drugs available to counteract the effects of methamphetamines or those caused by long-term abstinence.
+Currently, there are no drugs available to counteract the effects of methamphetamines or those caused by long-term drug use.